opnfv/moon/keystone-moon/doc/source/developing.rst

 Test Structure
 ==============

-Not all of the tests in the tests directory are strictly unit tests.
+Not all of the tests in the keystone/tests/unit directory are strictly unit tests.
 Keystone intentionally includes tests that run the service locally and drives the entire configuration to achieve basic functional testing.

-For the functional tests, an in-memory key-value store is used to keep the tests fast.
+For the functional tests, an in-memory key-value store or in-memory sqlite database is used to keep the tests fast.

-Within the tests directory, the general structure of the tests is a basic set of tests represented under a test class, and then subclasses of those tests under other classes with different configurations to drive different backends through the APIs.
+Within the tests directory, the general structure of the backend tests is a basic set of tests represented under a test class, and then subclasses of those tests under other classes with different configurations to drive different backends through the APIs.

-For example, ``test_backend.py`` has a sequence of tests under the class ``IdentityTests`` that will work with the default drivers as configured in this projects etc/ directory. ``test_backend_sql.py`` subclasses those tests, changing the configuration by overriding with configuration files stored in the tests directory aimed at enabling the SQL backend for the Identity module.
+For example, ``test_backend.py`` has a sequence of tests under the class :class:`~keystone.tests.unit.test_backend.IdentityTests` that will work with the default drivers as configured in this project's etc/ directory.
+``test_backend_sql.py`` subclasses those tests, changing the configuration by overriding with configuration files stored in the ``tests/unit/config_files`` directory aimed at enabling the SQL backend for the Identity module.

-Likewise, ``test_v2_keystoneclient.py`` takes advantage of the tests written against ``KeystoneClientTests`` to verify the same tests function through different drivers and releases of the Keystone client.
+:class:`keystone.tests.unit.test_v2_keystoneclient.ClientDrivenTestCase`

-The class ``CompatTestCase`` does the work of checking out a specific version of python-keystoneclient, and then verifying it against a temporarily running local instance to explicitly verify basic functional testing across the API.
+uses the installed python-keystoneclient, verifying it against a temporarily running local keystone instance to explicitly verify basic functional testing across the API.

 Testing Schema Migrations
 =========================